abhixsh/Nginx/README.md

 ## Introduction

 This guide helps you configure an NGINX web server on AWS EC2 with SSL support to secure HTTP traffic.
 It includes instructions for setting up a Linux environment and managing configurations for NGINX and SSL certificates.
+For a detailed walkthrough, check out my article on Medium: **[Step-by-step Guide: Deploying NGINX Web Server with SSL on AWS EC2](https://medium.com/@abhixsh__/step-by-step-guide-deploying-nginx-web-server-with-ssl-on-aws-ec2-3780f6c29300)**.

 ## Prerequisites